Jathn/industrace/README.md

 **Industrace** is a comprehensive Industrial Asset Management System designed for managing and monitoring industrial equipment, networks, and infrastructure.
 Built with FastAPI backend and Vue.js frontend, it provides a modern, scalable solution for industrial environments.

+It was born from a simple observation: most asset management tools are designed for IT, while the industrial world requires different logic — mapping systems against the Purdue model, assessing risk with ICS-specific parameters, and documenting operational infrastructure in a structured way.

+👉 Industrace is meant to be a starting point: easy to deploy, preloaded with demo data, and most importantly open to contributions and real-world use cases.
+We don’t claim to cover everything from day one, but we believe many organizations — large and small — face similar needs.

+## 🤖 Built with Human Expertise + AI Support

+Industrace was developed combining hands-on expertise in cybersecurity with the support of AI tools throughout the development process.

+This means two things:

+🛠️ The project was built faster and with broader perspectives, leveraging AI to explore solutions and speed up coding.

+🌍 The code and documentation are designed to be clear, structured, and accessible — a direct result of the “AI-assisted” approach.

+We like to think of Industrace as an experiment in human + AI co-creation, where the open source community can now take the lead to validate, extend, and adapt it to real-world industrial environments.

+Last thing..
+Born in Italy, Industrace combines European attention to industrial processes with a global open-source mindset.

 [![Release](https://img.shields.io/badge/Release-v1.0.0-blue.svg)](https://github.com/industrace/industrace/releases/tag/v1.0.0)

 ## 🌟 Key Features